KinaKnowledge/juno-lang/README.md

 Juno is a self-hosted Lisp with zero dependencies that compiles to Javascript.
 It aims to provide fast execution and ease of use, while facilitating features such as a macro facility modeled on Common Lisp.
 Juno provides a browser-native Lisp computing environment, which can extend into other similar environments, such as Deno.

-This dialect of Lisp straddles two worlds: Javascript features and conventions, and the composability and expressiveness of Lisp.
-Javascript is preserved in terms of logical operators, the native types, exceptions, asynchronous functions, arrow functions, Promises, import/export, and generators.
-Since Juno doesn't have different language constructs, this makes it easy to access and work with Javascript libraries and functions.
+This dialect of Lisp straddles two worlds: leverage Javascript's features and libraries with the composability and expressiveness of Lisp.
+Javascript is preserved in terms of logical operators, the native types, exceptions, asynchronous functions, arrow functions, Promises, import/export, generators and the like.
+Juno doesn't have different language constructs, and this makes it easy to access and work with Javascript libraries and functions.
 In fact you can inline javascript code if you so desired as part of your Lisp forms.

 As a Lisp, where possible, Juno follows Common Lisp naming conventions such as `defun` or `defmacro`.
 Since ultimately the code being produced is Javascript, there are some differences as well.
 For example, Juno uses `snake_case` vs. `hyphenated-case` as in Lisp because hyphens can't be part of variable names in Javascript.
 You can use hyphenated names, but these will be sanitized for Javascript language rules with underscores replacing the hyphens.

 Topics

+The Language
+- What is Juno?

+- Symbols and References, literals, base types are the JSON types.
+- Numbers
+- Functions
+- Special functions
+- The Core
+-

 ## About Juno